vivshaw/zettel/pages/log-normal distribution.md

+---
-tags:: stats, distribution
+tags: stats, distribution
-alias:: log-normal
+alias: log-normal
+---

 - a distribution which, if you take its natural log, is [[normally distributed]].
 	- can be useful for data which is positively skewed, but mesokurtic.